 Number of Contributors

-What Bowery Feels Like — The bed doesn’t have any memory foam, and, as such, it has a truly neutral, soft foam feel.
-We expect that the vast majority of people that put Bowery in their car, RV, camper, truck bed, etc. will be just fine with how Bowery feels.
+Why It’s Great For Couples — The bed doesn’t have any memory foam, and, as such, it has a truly neutral, soft foam feel.
+We expect that the vast majority of people that put Bowery in their car or truck bed camper, etc. will be just fine with how Bowery feels.
 We think it’s quite comfortable even if you exclude the affordable price point.

 Design — Bowery uses some unique foams, but for the most part, this is a three-layer foam bed that’s designed for individuals on a budget.